wajez/api/README.md

 # What is that?

 **Wajez API** is a library built on top of `express` and `mongoose` to make developing REST APIs as easy as possible while being able to control everything and override any behavior.
+I tried to build this library following the Functional Programming style using the beautiful library [Sanctuary](https://sanctuary.js.org/).

 # Installation